salahudeanIT1025/The-World/Lab4/readme.md

+# Executive Summary
+In lesson 4 I was taught many good skills.
+Some skills learned were python, command prompt, how to create directories and files, learned about shell file editor, variables, the three data types, and SVGGraphics.
+I really liked section 3- graphics.
+It felt more straight forward and I learned for the first time about Vectr.
+We also created logos for everyday items we use a lot.
+Hopefully most of the information was right and well done.

 # Python IDLE
 D.
 Python Shell is a command line tool that starts up the python interpreter.
 You can test simple programs and also write some short programs.
 However, in order to write a more complexed python program you need an editor.
 IDLE, on the other hand, has combined the above two needs and bundled them as a package